DelinQu/paper-toolbox/README.md

 Matplotlib for Paper is a light and out-of-the-box repo for scholar to create beautiful figures in paper.
 We holp to provide a clean, efficient and customisable api to users.

-Thus, our catalogue structure can be listed as follows，Containing a src with apis and corresponding examples, each sample being an ipynb.
+Thus, our catalogue structure can be listed as follows，containing a src with apis and corresponding examples, each one being an ipynb.

 ```
 .